Ismailbulbul21/apartmentsomalia/APARTMENT_LISTING_FORM.md

 *This form is property of Somalia Apartments.
 All information provided will be used for apartment listing purposes only.*

 *Foomkani wuxuu ka tirsan yahay Somalia Apartments.
-Dhammaan macluumaadka la bixiyay waxaa loo isticmaali doonaa ujeeddooyinka liiska guryaha kaliya.*
+Dhammaan macluumaadka la bixiyay waxaa loo isticmaali doonaa ujeeddooyinka liiska guryaha kaliya.* All checks have failed
+1 failing check

+Vercel - Deployment failed.